-I will be back soonish and not I will be bassoon dish, it helps to know
+I will be back soonish and not I will be bassoon dish, it helps to know that back soonish is a much more probable sequence than bassoon dish.

-3. For writing tools like spelling correction or grammatical error correction, we need to find and correct errors in writing like Their are two midterms, in which There was mistyped as Their, or Everything has improve, in which improve should have been improved.
-The phrase There are will be much more probable than Their are, and has improve than has improve, allowing us to help users by detecting and correcting these errors.

-4. Assigning probabilities to sequences of words is also essential in machine translation.
+- 3. For writing tools like spelling correction or grammatical error correction, we need to find and correct errors in writing like Their are two midterms, in which There was mistyped as Their, or Everything has improve, in which improve should have been improved.
+The phrase There are will be much more probable than Their are, and has improved than has improve, allowing us to help users by detecting and correcting these errors. - 4.
+Assigning probabilities to sequences of words is also essential in machine translation.
 Suppose we are translating a Chinese source sentence: